haskell/cabal/doc/config.rst

 * ``$XDG_CACHE_HOME/cabal`` for downloaded packages and script executables.
-Defaults to ``~/.cache/cabal`` on Unix, and ``%LOCALAPPDATA%`` on Windows.
-You can in delete this directory and expect that its contents will be reconstructed as needed.
+Defaults to ``~/.cache/cabal`` on Unix, and ``%LOCALAPPDATA%/cabal`` on Windows.
+You can delete this directory and expect that its contents will be reconstructed as needed.

 * ``$XDG_STATE_HOME/cabal`` for compiled libraries and other stateful artifacts.
-Defaults to ``~/.local/state`` on Unix and ``%LOCALAPPDATA%`` on Windows.
+Defaults to ``~/.local/state/cabal`` on Unix and ``%LOCALAPPDATA%/cabal`` on Windows.
 Deleting this directory might cause installed programs to stop working.

 * ``~/.local/bin`` for executables installed with ``cabal install``.